Scroll to top

 Amazon Web Services (AWS) is a set of remote computing that put together a cloud computing platform, offered by Amazon.com.
 AWS offers the same selection of services as Oracle Cloud, such as storage, networking, databases, application services, analytics, machine learning, artificial intelligence, the Internet of Things, mobile, and security, to customers of all sizes, from start-ups to big enterprises.
 AWS allows customers to pay only for the services they use and gives them the flexibility to scale up or down their usage as their computing requirements change.

-Which industry can acquire AWS?
+Which industries can benefit from AWS?

 AWS can be beneficial for businesses in various fields and industries, such as: